How Often Should You Vacuum Carpets?

-However, in as much as vacuums keep your rugs tidy, about 20% of those who vacuum their rugs daily say that some vacuums damage carpet fibers.
-It’s mostly because of the rotating beater bar in the device that pulls, stretches, and wears out your carpet fibers.
+It’s mostly because of the rotating beater bar in the device that pulls, stretches, and wears out your carpet fibres.

 According to experts, though, while this might be true, dirt has more of a wear-and-tear-impact on your carpets and rugs than most vacuums do.

-Be that as it may, one question lingers, how often should one vacuum their carpets to avoid any damaging effects?
+Be that as it may, one question lingers, how often should you vacuum your carpets to avoid any damaging effects?

-If you’re, however, not sure how high or low you’re vacuuming, make sure you turn it on at the top-most setting and then lower it till you can feel the sweeper tugging at the rug.
+If you’re not sure how high or low you’re vacuuming, make sure you turn it on at the top-most setting and then lower it until you can feel the sweeper tugging at the rug.

 When it comes to vacuuming your carpets, there are some fundamental rules that you need to follow to the tee.

 One of the most common rules is to avoid, at all costs, vacuuming over hard or massive objects.

 While it can be tempting, rocks, coins, and other materials can have irreversible damages to your vacuum cleaner, or they might get stuck in it.